TomMiksch/RankingSystem/README.md

 `pip install sportsreference`

-- Then run the script in your terminal with the year you would like to calculate.
+- Then run the script in your terminal with the year and week you would like to calculate.
 Will default to previous year if no year declared.
-Year can be declared as `-y=XXXX` or `--year=XXXX`
+Year can be declared as `-y=XXXX` or `--year=XXXX`, week can be referenced as `-w=X` or `--week=X`

-`python RankingSystem.py -y=2018`
+`python RankingSystem.py -y=2018 -w=4`

 - If you are running this on Python 2.7, replace